LieberLieber/LemonTree.Pipeline.Tools/README.md

 # LemonTree.Pipeline.Tools

-first 2 are on Nexus:
+first 2 are on Nexus:/
 https://nexus.lieberlieber.com/#browse/browse:lemontree-pipeline-tools

 ## LemonTree.Pipeline.Tools.RemovePrerenderedDiagrams.exe
-If the Enterprise Architect Models are "poluted" with DIAGRAMIMAGEMAPS - you can use this little commandline Tool to delete those! (.eap(x) only) https://nexus.lieberlieber.com/repository/lemontree-pipeline-tools/LemonTree.Pipeline.Tools.RemovePrerenderedDiagrams.exe
+If the Enterprise Architect Models are "poluted" with DIAGRAMIMAGEMAPS - you can use this little commandline Tool to delete those! (.eap(x) only)/ https://nexus.lieberlieber.com/repository/lemontree-pipeline-tools/LemonTree.Pipeline.Tools.RemovePrerenderedDiagrams.exe

 ```